cubefs/cubefs/docs/source/user-guide/blobstore.md

 # Using Erasure Coding System

 ::: tip Note
-For a quick experience, please refer to [Single-Node Mode](../quick-start/node.md).
+For a quick experience, please refer to [Single-Deploy Mode](../quickstart/single-deploy.md).
 :::

 ## Compilation and Building